China's president offers US possible trade concessions

 Xi gave no details on how those conditions might change, leaving it unclear whether that might mollify Washington.

-Easing rules that limit global automakers to owning no more than 50 percent of a joint venture with a Chinese partner might help to address Trump's complaints about technology as well as giving them more flexibility in their biggest global market.
+Easing rules that limit the foreign stake in an auto joint venture to 50 percent might help to address Trump's complaints about technology as well as giving them more flexibility in their biggest global market.

-Jake Parker, the vice president for China of the U.S.-China Business Council, which represents companies that deal with China, welcomed Xi's announcement but expressed hope for additional steps such as ending requirements for joint ventures and technology licensing.
+Jake Parker, the vice president for China of the U.S.-China Business Council, an industry group, welcomed Xi's announcement but expressed hope for additional steps such as ending requirements for joint ventures and technology licensing.

-Xi repeated pledges to open China's finance industries to foreign investors but gave no additional details.
+Xi repeated earlier official pledges to open China's finance industries to foreign investors but gave no additional details.

-Chinese regulators announced that intention in November, just after Trump ended a high-profile visit to Beijing, but gave no timeline or details.
-Business groups welcomed the commitment but said breaking into China's state-dominated financial industries would be hard for new competitors and Beijing might impose restrictions that would make such an effort unprofitable.

-The biggest beneficiaries of a cut in China's 25 percent tariff on most auto imports will be the small number of automakers such as electric car brand Tesla that have no factory in China.
-Other automakers such as General Motors and Volkswagen that assemble vehicles in China with local partners could offer additional models.
+The biggest beneficiaries of a cut in China's 25 percent tariff on most auto imports will be the handful of automakers such as electric car brand Tesla that have no factory in China.
+Other automakers such as General Motors and Volkswagen that assemble vehicles in China with local state-owned partners could offer additional models.

-More broadly, Xi repeated official promises to expand imports and to narrow China's trade surplus, another irritant for Washington.
-China reported a global trade surplus of $423 billion last year - about two-thirds of that with the United States.
+More broadly, Xi repeated official promises to expand imports and to narrow China's trade surplus, which reached $423 billion last year - about two-thirds of that with the United States.

-"China does not seek a trade surplus," said Xi to an audience of Chinese and foreign businesspeople.
+"China does not seek a trade surplus," said Xi in comments that were broadcast on national television.
 "We have a genuine desire to increase imports and achieve a greater balance of international payments."

-The president promised to make faster progress toward joining the WTO's Government Procurement Agreement, which extends the WTO's free-trading principles to purchases by governments.
-That can make a significant difference in developing countries, where the government often accounts for most sales of computer software, medical equipment and other high-value goods.

-The bulk of Xi's 40-minute speech was devoted to China's vision for economic development and its global role following a ruling party congress in October that confirmed him as the most dominant Chinese leader since at least the 1980s.
+The bulk of Xi's 40-minute speech was devoted to China's vision for economic development and its global role following a ruling party congress in October that installed him for a second five-year term as leader.

-Xi sounded a conciliatory note toward neighbors with which Beijing has territorial disputes, saying China wants to pursue peaceful cooperative development.
+Xi tried to defuse concern about Beijing's growing military might and territorial disputes with its neighbors, saying his government wants to pursue peaceful, cooperative development.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.